Arthi-chaud/Gladitek/README.md

 The best tool to not forget about your Epitech's events!

-Using Intranet's API, it syncs every single event your have registered to (or assigned to, hello dear AER and Astek :wave:) to your Google Calendar.
+Using Intranet's API, it syncs every single event your have registered to (or are assigned to, hello dear AER and Astek :wave:) to your Google Calendar.

 Are you a student *and* part of the pedagogical team?
-Well, first, your a boss!
+Well, first, you're a boss!
 You are in the right place, this tool lets you configure multiple calendar using multiple Epitech accounts!

 ## Installation